razibalmamun/data-filtering-system/README.md

 -   [x] Redis Server Version 3.0.504

 ### Redis on Laragon
-Redis is no longer supported in Windows, but the version 3.2.1 is still available to use [(ref)](https://redis.com/blog/redis-on-windows-8-1-and-previous-versions/#:~:text=Officially%2C%20Redis%20is%20not%20supported,ported%20to%20Windows%20by%20MSOpenTech.), so that's why laragon contain version 3.* only.
+Redis is no longer supported in Windows, but the version 3.2.1 is still available to use [(ref)](https://redis.com/blog/redis-on-windows-8-1-and-previous-versions/#:~:text=Officially%2C%20Redis%20is%20not%20supported,ported%20to%20Windows%20by%20MSOpenTech.), so that's why laragon contains version 3.* only.
-So, if you using Laragon you can follow this link to install `Redis` --> [Redis on Laragon](https://dev.to/dendihandian/installing-php-redis-extension-on-laragon-2mp3)
+So, if you are using Laragon, you can follow this link to install `Redis` --> [Redis on Laragon](https://dev.to/dendihandian/installing-php-redis-extension-on-laragon-2mp3)

 ### Adding PostgreSQL to Laragon
-You can find any version you want to install at [enterprisedb.com/download-postgresql-binaries](https://www.enterprisedb.com/download-postgresql-binaries) and make sure it support your windows machine.
-So, if you using Laragon you can follow this link to install `PostgreSQL` --> [PostgreSQL on Laragon](https://dev.to/dendihandian/adding-postgresql-to-laragon-2kde)
+You can find any version you want to install from [enterprisedb.com/download-postgresql-binaries](https://www.enterprisedb.com/download-postgresql-binaries) and make sure it supports your windows machine.
+So, if you are using Laragon you can follow this link to install `PostgreSQL` --> [PostgreSQL on Laragon](https://dev.to/dendihandian/adding-postgresql-to-laragon-2kde)

-Note: if you face any issue about of `pdo_pgsql` extension like laravel showing error `extension not found` please write full extension name like `php_pdo_pgsql.dll` not only `pdo_pgsql` in your php ini file.
+Note: if you face any issue about `pdo_pgsql` extension like laravel error `extension not found`, please write full extension name like `php_pdo_pgsql.dll`, not only `pdo_pgsql` in your `php ini` file.

 `extension=php_pdo_pgsql.dll`
 `extension=php_pgsql.dll`